 - What skills do I need in my position, now and in the future?

 The goal-setting process, while it starts at the top, should be collaborative.
-Employee and managers are going to need to provide input.
+Employees and managers are going to need to provide input.
 They know their role and group the best.
-In short, they are the ones that can translate the company vision into their day to day work.
+In short, they are the ones that can translate the company vision into their day-to-day work.

 For individual and team goals and objectives to work, the plan has to be meaningful to each person on the team.
 An employee needs to buy into the goal and see the “why” of the goal to put in the time and effort required to meet the objectives and achieve the goal.